 Several factors emerge consistently across the research literature as the strongest predictors of startup survival.

 Founder experience is the most reliable single predictor.
-Research by Gompers, Kovner, Lerner, and Scharfstein (2006, published in Journal of Finance) found that entrepreneurs who had previously founded a venture-backed company that went public had a 30% success rate on their next venture, compared to 21% for first-time entrepreneurs.
+Research by Paul Gompers, Anna Kovner, Josh Lerner, and David Scharfstein (2010, published in Journal of Financial Economics) found that entrepreneurs who had previously founded a venture-backed company that went public had a 30% success rate on their next venture, compared to 21% for first-time entrepreneurs.
 The learning from failure and the networks built through prior startup experience are both significant.
+Notably, Gompers et al. found that the performance advantage persisted even after controlling for the quality of the business idea -- experienced founders were better at execution, not just idea selection.

 Co-founder configuration matters.
 Partnerships (specifically complementary technical and commercial co-founders) outperform solo founders and functionally-similar co-founder pairs.
-Research published in Harvard Business Review found that two-founder companies raised 30% more investment, grew customer base 3x faster, and were 19% less likely to scale prematurely than solo-founded startups.
+A First Round Capital analysis of their portfolio over 10 years found that two-founder companies raised 30% more investment, grew customer base 3x faster, and were 19% less likely to scale prematurely than solo-founded startups.
+The decision-making advantages of having a partner who challenges your assumptions and covers your blind spots appear to be substantial.

 Market timing may matter more than product quality.
-Peter Thiel and Bill Gross (in a 2015 TED Talk using Idealab's portfolio data) both identified timing as one of the most important factors in startup success — being too early is almost as fatal as being too late, because an early-to-market company exhausts resources before the market is ready.
+Bill Gross, founder of startup incubator Idealab, analyzed 200 companies from both his portfolio and the broader market in a widely cited 2015 TED Talk and concluded that timing was the single most important factor in startup success -- accounting for 42% of the difference between success and failure.
+Being too early is almost as fatal as being too late, because an early-to-market company exhausts resources before the market is ready.

 Revenue orientation from day one is strongly associated with survival.
 Profitable small software companies (SaaS bootstraps, micro-SaaS, consulting-led product companies) show dramatically better survival rates than companies that delay revenue focus in pursuit of scale.
-The Lean Startup methodology's emphasis on validated learning and early customer revenue is supported by the empirical survival data.
+The Lean Startup methodology, articulated by Eric Ries in his 2011 book of the same name, emphasizes validated learning and early customer revenue -- an approach supported by the empirical survival data.

 Practical Implications